-Once your garbage is picked up, trucks head to the waste-to-energy plants.
-There they are weighed, then enter an enclosed tipping area where waste is unloaded into a concrete storage pit.
+When garbage goes to a waste-to-energy plants, the truck depositing it is weighed, then enters an enclosed tipping area where the waste is unloaded into a concrete storage pit.
 Cranes move and mix the waste, and remove bulky processable items that are too large for the furnace.
 (Those are removed for landfilling.)

 Cranes then feed the waste into furnace hoppers, where it travels along moving metal grates.
-The furnace is so hot (a minimum of 1800 degrees F.) that complete combustion of materials is ensured, with little chance that unburned pollutants will be released.
+The furnace is so hot (a minimum of 1800 degrees F.) that complete combustion of materials takes place.

 As the process continues, hot gases are carried up from the grate area through boiler tubes where steam is produced from heat absorption.
 The gases pass from the boiler to a scrubber where they are mixed with a water mist containing lime.
 The gases are cooled and a chemical reaction neutralizes any acids and produces particles that can be collected.